petrugio/lovely-smiles-dental/README.md

 [USER STORY: Contact information](#user-story-contact-information)

 Bellow the jumbotron the user can see contact details: email, phone and address.
-If the user press any of them he/she will be redirected to specific app (both on desktop or mobile):
+If the user clicks on any of them he/she will be redirected to specific app (both on desktop or mobile):
    - Phone number -> Phone App
    - Email -> Email App
    - Address -> Maps App